mochajs/mocha/.github/CODE_OF_CONDUCT.md

 Not all of us will agree all the time, but disagreement is no excuse for poor behavior and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It’s important to remember that a community where people feel uncomfortable or threatened is not a productive one.
-Members of the OpenJS Foundation community should be respectful when dealing with other members as well as with people outside the JS Foundation community.
+Members of the OpenJS Foundation community should be respectful when dealing with other members as well as with people outside the OpenJS Foundation community.

 ## Be careful in the words that you choose